-Neither the elements nor the purposes of the knock-notice requirements were met by the manner of the police officers' entry into Murphy's residence.
-Courts in cases with analogous circumstances have not found substantial compliance on the part of police.
-We conclude that the law enforcement officers in this case did not substantially comply with knock-notice requirements.
+Because neither the elements nor the purposes of the knock-notice requirements were met by the manner of the police officers' entry into Murphy's residence, we conclude that the law enforcement officers in this case did not substantially comply with knock-notice requirements.

-B. The Officers' Failure To Comply with Knock-Notice Requirements Renders the Search Unconstitutional Under the Fourth Amendment; All Evidence Seized Must Be Suppressed
+B. The Officers' Failure to Comply with Knock-Notice Requirements Renders the Search Unconstitutional Under the Fourth Amendment; All Evidence Seized Must Be Suppressed

 "In Wilson v.
-Arkansas[, supra,] 514 U.S. 927 [], [the United States Supreme Court] held that the Fourth Amendment incorporates the common law requirement that police officers entering a dwelling must knock on the door and announce their identity and purpose before attempting forcible entry."
+Arkansas [1995,] 514 U.S. 927 [115 S.Ct.
+1914], [the United States Supreme Court] held that the Fourth Amendment incorporates the common law requirement that police officers entering a dwelling must knock on the door and announce their identity and purpose before attempting forcible entry."
 (Richards, supra, 520 U.S. at p.
 387.)
-Following Wilson, the Supreme Court in Richards held, "[i]n order to justify a 'no-knock' entry," police are required to have a "reasonable suspicion" of certain specified exigent circumstances.
-(Richards, supra, 520 U.S. at pp. 394-395.)
 Similarly, both the California Supreme Court and the California Court of Appeal have concluded that "an entry effected in violation of the provisions of . . . section 1531 renders any subsequent search and seizure 'unreasonable' within the meaning of the Fourth Amendment."
 (Duke v.
 Superior Court, supra, 1 Cal.3d at p.
-325; see also e.g., People v.
-Jacobs, supra, 43 Cal.3d at p.
+325; see also e.g., Jacobs, supra, 43 Cal.3d at p.
 484, Jeter v.
-Superior Court, supra, 138 Cal.App.3d at p.
-938; People v.

-Neer, supra, 177 Cal.App.3d at p.
-997 [all applying Duke's holding that failure to comply with knock-notice requirements constitutes a violation under the Fourth Amendment].)
+Superior Court (1983) 138 Cal.App.3d 934, 938; People v.
+Neer (1986) 177 Cal.App.3d 991, 997 [all applying Duke's holding that failure to comply with knock-notice requirements constitutes a violation under the Fourth Amendment].)